 Joe Ozawa: My family was from J-Flats.
 Generally, called, “Hollywood.”
 I lived with my extended family on Virgil St. and Clinton Ave.
 My grandfather Ozawa came to America in the late 1890’s from Shizuoka, Japan.
 As the #2 son of a rice farmer, he was deprived of all property (in Japanese culture, the #1 son gets everything).
 Consequently, he left for California where he was a farmer growing strawberries in the Central Valley and later in Glendale.

-My Ozawa grandmother was highly educated and was a picture bride (HOT LINK).
+My Ozawa grandmother was highly educated and was a Japanese picture bride.
 She came to America after her first husband died in a battle during the Russo-Japanese War.
 Eventually, they opened a fruit stand on Heliotrope Ave., near Melrose Ave. and Vermont St. They also ran a boarding house for immigrants from Japan.
 They did extremely well financially.

 My father was born on Virgil St., went to Hollywood High School, then graduated from Woodbury College in business.
 My mother was born in Honaunau, Kona, Hawaii, the daughter of a Kona coffee farmer.
 Her mother died in the influenza epidemic following WWI.
 My mother then studied to be a nurse at the University of Hawaii but never completed it and instead due to a squabble with her family, moved to Pasadena, California.
 She met my father, they married, and then WWII broke out.